AA Pension Scheme

 The Lifetime Allowance

-Previously a member’s benefits across all the registered pension schemes they are a member of – like the Scheme – were subject to the lifetime allowance (LTA).
+Previously a member’s benefits across all the registered pension schemes they are a member of – like the Scheme – were subject to the Lifetime Allowance (LTA).
 Benefits in excess of the LTA were subject to an extra tax.
 This tax charge was removed on 5 April 2023 and any benefits taken after this date are no longer be subject to this extra tax.
-However, the LTA was replaced with the two new allowances: the lump sum allowance and the lump sum and death benefit allowance.
+However, the LTA was replaced with two new allowances: the Lump Sum Allowance and the Lump and Sum Death Benefit Allowance.

 Lump Sum Allowance (LSA)